merik-ematic/mc-list-comparison/README.md

 # Mailchimp list comparison tool

+## !!
+Read before use !!

+  We should make sure every file comes with UTF-8 (even with BOM), if not, please convert to UTF-8 before start using this tool.

+---

 ## Usage: (in the terminal)

 ### 0. After you pull this repo. if your're updating this program